Okipa/laravel-toggle-switch-button/README.md

 'ToggleSwitchButton'  => Okipa\LaravelToggleSwitchButton\Facades\ToggleSwitchButton::class,
 ```

+4. Load the package CSS or SASS file from the `[path/to/composer/vendor]/okipa/laravel-toggle-switch-button/styles` directory to your project.

 ## Usage
 Simply call the toggle switch button rendering in your form as precised in the following example :
 ```